Operation Spring Shield: 2 March

 On 2 March, a Turkish Bayraktar TB2 drone was shot down by Syrian Air Defense Force near Saraqib.
 During the day, a Turkish soldier and 26 Syrian government soldiers were killed in the clashes in Jabal Al-Zawiyah, south Idlib countryside, Saraqib and its countryside.

 3 March

 On 3 March, the Syrian Army captured the strategic city of Saraqib and several surrounding villages after pushing back rebel forces supported by Turkish artillery and air power.
 The Turkish airstrikes on government targets reduced significantly amidst a further government advance toward the town of Afis.
 Concurrently, a Syrian Air Force Aero L-39 Albatros was shot downed by a Turkish F-16 over Idlib, with conflicting reports over the pilots fate.
 Meanwhile, a Turkish Bayraktar drone was shot down by the Syrian Army in the western Aleppo countryside.

-During the day, five Turkish soldiers were killed by Syrian bombardment in Taftanaz Airbase, Al-Tarnaba and Al-Mastouma camp.
+During the day, the Syrian Observatory claimed that five Turkish soldiers were killed by Syrian bombardment in Taftanaz Airbase, Al-Tarnaba and Al-Mastouma camp.
+The Turkish Ministry of Defense did not confirm this attack or the deaths of five soldiers.